Nathan Young-Coombes

+Young-Coombes is a product of the Crystal Palace, Chelsea and Rangers academies and began his professional career with Brentford in 2021.
+Though he managed one Premier League appearance, he was confined to B team football until his release in 2024.
+After a year out of football, Young-Coombes transferred to Wealdstone in 2025.
+Young-Coombes was capped by England at youth level.

 Club career

 Early years

 A forward, Young-Coombes joined the Crystal Palace Academy at the age of seven.
 He moved on to the Chelsea Academy in 2017 and to the Rangers Academy in February 2019.
 During nearly 2 1/2 years at Auchenhowie, Young-Coombes won the 2019 Al Kass International Cup and 2018–19 Scottish Youth Cup with the youth teams and progressed into the B team.
 He was released when his contract expired at the end of the 2020–21 season.

 Brentford

-On 9 June 2021, Young-Coombes signed a three-year contract, with an option of a further year, with the B team at newly-promoted Premier League club Brentford.
+On 9 June 2021, Young-Coombes signed a three-year contract, with an option of a further year, with the B team at Brentford.
 He transferred for an undisclosed fee, with the contract effective 1 July 2021.
 Prolific goalscoring for the B team saw Young-Coombes called into the first team squad during the 2021–22 season and he remained an unused substitute during eight matches, before finally making his senior debut as a late substitute for Mathias Jensen after 87 minutes of a 3–0 Premier League win over Southampton on 7 May 2022.
 He was a part of the B team's 2021–22 London Senior Cup-winning squad and his 34 B team goals were recognised with the Brentford B Player of the Year award.

 On 29 July 2022, Young-Coombes joined League Two club AFC Wimbledon on a season-long loan.
-Beginning the 2022–23 season in a substitute role, Young-Coombes scored the first senior goals of his career with three in as many matches in mid-August 2022.
-A quad injury suffered during a 2–0 defeat to Northampton Town on 13 September 2022 ended Young-Coombes' run in the team and he returned to Brentford for treatment.
-Young-Coombes returned to match play on Boxing Day and made three further appearances before suffering "a knock" in training, which led to his recall from the loan on 20 January 2023.
+During an injury-affected spell that was ended early on 20 January 2023, he made 13 appearances and scored three goals.
+Young-Coombes returned to match play with the B team on 20 March 2023.
+He made two appearances during the latter stages of the team's 2022–23 Premier League Cup campaign and scored in the 2–0 Final victory over Blackburn Rovers.

+Young-Coombes made a second-half substitute appearance during Brentford's opening 2023–24 first team pre-season friendly.
+An ankle injury saw Young-Coombes miss nearly four mid-season months and he failed to win a call into a first team matchday squad during the 2023–24 season.
+Young-Coombes was released when his contract expired at the end of the 2023–24 season.